Q: Can I use my fall arrest harness as a rescue harness?

 Q: What is the difference between a fall arrest harness and a rescue harness?

 A: Virtually all rescue harnesses manufactured today are rated as a fall arrest harness as well.
-However, Not all fall arrest harnesses are considered appropriate for vertical rescue.
-The primary difference between the two categories is the number and placement of “D” rings on the harness.
+However, not all fall arrest harnesses are considered appropriate for high angle rescue.

 Q: Can the front, sternal “D” ring of a rescue harness by used for fall protection?